A/B Testing: The Ultimate Guide for Beginners

 How Do You Plan A/B Tests?

-For on-site tests, consider all the sales-related components of your website and identify which elements to split test.
-For off-site tests, you might be testing an ad or a sales email.
+And for off-site tests, you might be testing an ad or sales email.
 Testing different ad copy can help determine which drives more conversions, making it easier to justify increased spending on successful ads.

 Step-by-Step Guide on How does A/B Testing Works